jensen/testing-notes/README.md

 1. We want to use RSpec instead of the TestUnit library.
 2. We want to use PostgreSQL instead of SQLite.

 Using the `-T` flag we can remove testing, so that we can decide what gem to install for this.
 Using the `-db` flag we can specify the relational database implementation to use.
-With all of these considerations, the command to run is `rails new -T -db postgresql <project name>`.
+With all of these considerations, the command to run is `rails new <project name> -T -d postgresql`.

 We have decided to use [RSpec](http://rspec.info/) as a test runner.
 This is a popular choice for Ruby projects.